Femen: Organisation

 Femen explained its methodology of topless protesting by saying: "This is the only way to be heard in this country.
 If we staged simple protests with banners, then our claims would not have been noticed".
 The organization plans to become the biggest and the most influential movement in Europe.

 Facebook initially blocked the Femen page because it suspected it was pornographic.
-In addition, Femen has displayed several provocative images on its Facebook page, including images of Femen activists taking a chainsaw to the heads of Vladimir Putin and Kirill I of Moscow, who were depicted covered in blood.
+In addition, Femen has displayed several provocative images on its Facebook page, including images of Femen activists taking a chainsaw to the heads of Vladimir Putin and Patriarch Kirill of Moscow, who were depicted covered in blood.

 In 2010 and 2011, Ukrainian members had stated that their involvement in Femen had caused their families to become alienated from them.
-Some Femen members, including Inna Shevchenko and Oksana Shachko, were also subject to threats, kidnapping, beating and other intimidation.
+Some Femen members, including Inna Shevchenko and Oksana Shachko, were also subject to threats, kidnapping, beating, and other intimidation.

-Criminal cases against the organization
+Criminal cases against the organisation

-Several criminal cases have been opened against the organization in Ukraine on charges of "hooliganism" and "desecration of state symbols", among others, and the group has been fined.
+Several criminal cases have been opened against the organisation in Ukraine on charges of "hooliganism" and "desecration of state symbols", among others, and the group has received fines.
 In addition, most Femen activists are detained by the police after protesting; in one case, the State Security Committee of the Republic of Belarus arrested Femen activists, "threatening them with knives and cutting their hair".
-According to Femen, after the early 2010 election of President Viktor Yanukovych, the Security Service of Ukraine attempted to intimidate the Femen activists.
+According to Femen, after the early 2010 election of Ukrainian President Viktor Yanukovych, the Security Service of Ukraine attempted to intimidate the Femen activists.

 The Ukrainian police opened a criminal case against Femen when during its 27 August 2013 raid in the movement's Kyiv office it purportedly found a TT pistol and a grenade.
 Femen stated that these items were planted there by the Ukrainian police as part of a conspiracy by the Russian and Ukrainian secret services to prosecute the movement, which the police denied.
-On 30 August 2013, Femen activist Yana Zhdanova, Anna Hutsol and Alexandra Shevchenko were called in for questioning; instead (according to a Femen statement), "fearing for their lives and freedom the activists escaped from Ukraine to Europe to continue Femen activities" (also in Ukraine [as Hutsol had stated three days before she left Ukraine]).
+On 30 August 2013, Femen activist Yana Zhdanova, Anna Hutsol, and Alexandra Shevchenko were called in for questioning; instead (according to a Femen statement), "fearing for their lives and freedom the activists escaped from Ukraine to Europe to continue Femen activities" (also in Ukraine, as Hutsol had stated three days before she left Ukraine).
 The Kyiv office became a (not Femen-affiliated) bookstore on 23 October 2013.
 By early March, Hutsol said that although the regime that had criminally probed them had fallen, it was "too risky to return to Ukraine"; in a February 2014 interview, Hutsol also stated that Femen activists who had stayed in Ukraine had helped during the Euromaidan protests that ultimately toppled this regime.
 Femen actions did recur in Kyiv in the summer of 2014.